 The members of the all-female crews placed first, second and third will be awarded gold, silver and bronze FAI medals.
-The female crews placed first to 5th will be awarded FAI diplomas.
+The female crews placed 1st to 5th will be awarded FAI diplomas.

-Additional prizes can be awarded at the Organizer's discretion.
+Additional prizes can be awarded at the Organisers discretion.